New South Wales Institute of Sport

-The New South Wales Institute of Sport (NSWIS) is a high performance sports training institute located in New South Wales, Australia.
-The New South Wales government agency provides world leading coaching, performance support and daily training environments to support targeted athletes achieve podium performances.
-In conjunction with a holistic approach to athlete welfare, career and educational assistance, the NSWIS supports and develops targeted elite and emerging athletes to achieve their highest potential.
+The New South Wales Institute of Sport (NSWIS) is a high-performance-sports training institute in New South Wales, Australia.
+The New South Wales government agency provides coaching, performance support, and daily training environments to help targeted athletes achieve podium performances.
+NSWIS supports athlete welfare through career and educational assistance, aiding athletes in balancing their sports commitments with personal development.

-Located at Sydney Olympic Park, in Sydney, the institute was established as a statutory body under the Institute of Sport Act, 1995, following a review recommending central coordination and monitoring of high performance sports programs in New South Wales.
+Located at Sydney Olympic Park, the institute was established as a statutory body under the Institute of Sport Act, 1995, following a review recommending central coordination and monitoring of high-performance sports programs in New South Wales.
 Operations officially commenced in 1996.
-During 2021, the institute developed 564 athletes, across 46 sports in 18 programs.
-The services ensure that NSWIS athletes have access to coaching and sports technology while also receiving tailored support to help balance their sporting commitments with personal development and a career.
+Over the course of 2021, the institute developed 564 athletes, across 46 sports in 18 programs.
+The aim of the services is to ensure that NSWIS athletes have access to coaching and sports technology while also receiving tailored support to help balance their sporting commitments with personal development and a career.